 17. Read it Aloud

-One of the best ways to get good at copywriting fast is to read the copy out loud!
+One of the best copywriting tips is to read the copy out loud!
+This is a quick way to actually feel the copy and, get a sense of voice, any awkwardness, and improve the feel on the fly.
 People often don’t write how they speak, which can result in a confusing or overly wordy message.

 Reading the copy out loud will help you better determine if it needs to be tightened and whether things need to be clarified.
 You can even read the copy to coworkers and seek their input.